On the Trade-Off Between Distributional Belief and Ambiguity: Conservatism, Finite-Sample Guarantees, and Asymptotic Properties: Introduction

 where $\calP_N\subseteq\calP(\Xi)$ is the ambiguity set.
 The versatility and power of DRO stem from its ability to account for one’s incomplete knowledge of the distribution $\Prob$ of $\xib$ by specifying an ambiguity set $\calP_N$.
 There are two common approaches in the literature for constructing the ambiguity set.
 The first utilizes partial distributional information such as the moments and support \citep{Delage_Ye:2010, Goh_Sim:2010, Nie_et_al:2023, Postek_et_al:2018, Postek_et_al:2019, Sun_et_al:2022, Wiesemann_et_al:2014, Xu_et_al:2018} and marginal distribution \citep{Chen_et_al:2023, Kakouris_Rustem:2014}.
 This approach often leads to tractable DRO formulations.
 However, ambiguity sets constructed using this approach do not fully capture what is known about $\xib$ and often lead to conservative decisions.
 Moreover, as pointed out by \cite{Lam:2021}, DRO models based on such sets do not have large-sample asymptotic convergence properties.
 The second approach considers distributions that are close to a reference distribution (e.g., empirical distribution) in the sense of a chosen statistical distance.
 Popular choices of the statistical distance are $\phi$-divergence \citep{Bayraksan_Love:2015, Ben-Tal_et_al:2013} and Wasserstein distance \citep{Blanchet_et_al:2021, Gao_Kleywegt:2022, Mohajerin-Esfahani_Kuhn:2018, Xie_et_al:2021}.
 The distance-based approach also leads to tractable reformulations under mild conditions \citep{Bayraksan_Love:2015, Mohajerin-Esfahani_Kuhn:2018, Zhao_Guan:2015}.
 In addition, some distance-based DRO (e.g., Wasserstein DRO) model enjoys out-of-sample and asymptotic consistency guarantees \citep{Duchi_et_al:2021, Mohajerin-Esfahani_Kuhn:2018, Kuhn_et_al:2019}.

 Since its inception, the DRO approach has received significant attention in operations research, economics, finance, and other fields due to its desirable theoretical properties and ability to produce decisions that maintain robust performance under various distributions.
 Nevertheless, there are also criticisms concerning the conservatism of the DRO approach.
 These concerns arise because solutions to \eqref{prob:DRO} hedge against the worst-case distribution within a possibly diverse set of distributions $\calP_N$ and hence could be overly conservative.
-In particular, worst-case distributions that attain $\sup_{\Prob\in\calP_N}\E_{\Prob}\big[f(\xb,\xib)]$ under many celebrated (moment- and distance-based) ambiguity sets are shown to be discrete with few support points even though the true distribution $\Prob^*$ could be continuous or have a large number of other support points \citep{Bayraksan_Love:2015, Chen_et_al:2011,Das_et_al:2021, de-Klerk_et_al:2020, Gao_Kleywegt:2022, Long_et_al:2021}.
-Hence, DRO often hedges against pessimistic scenarios that are less likely to be observed in practice and thus result in conservative decisions; that is, the realized objective value obtained by DRO solutions would often be better than the optimal value of problem \eqref{prob:DRO}.
+In particular, the worst-case distributions that attain $\sup_{\Prob\in\calP_N}\E_{\Prob}\big[f(\xb,\xib)]$ under many celebrated (moment- and distance-based) ambiguity sets are shown to be discrete with few support points even though the true distribution $\Prob^*$ could be continuous or have a large number of other support points \citep{Bayraksan_Love:2015, Chen_et_al:2011,Das_et_al:2021, de-Klerk_et_al:2020, Gao_Kleywegt:2022, Long_et_al:2021}.
+For example, the worst-case distribution of the DRO model for a newsvendor problem that employs a mean-variance ambiguity set is a two-point distribution \citep{Scarf:1959}.
+Similarly, the results of \cite{Long_et_al:2021} indicate that if $f(\xb,\xib)$ is supermodular in $\xib$ for any $\xb\in\calX$, then under the mean-absolute-deviation ambiguity set, the worst-case distribution is supported on $(2\ell+1)$ points, where $\ell$ is the dimension of $\xib$.
+Hence, the DRO approach often hedges against pessimistic scenarios that are less likely to be observed in practice and thus result in conservative decisions; that is, the realized objective value obtained by DRO solutions would often be better than the optimal value of problem \eqref{prob:DRO}.